Skip to main content

 image

-For example, only 25% of the users did not open the emails sent within two weeks.
+For example, only 25% of users did not open the emails within two weeks.
 In this case, the email tracking service may show a 75% open rate, but from the next step of the journey chart, we can see that the majority of these users dropped off before the checkout event.

 image